martin-mfg/openapi-generator/samples/client/petstore/bash/README.md

-#  Bash client
+# dummy Bash client

 ## Overview

-This is a Bash client script for accessing  service.
+This is a Bash client script for accessing dummy service.

 The script uses cURL underneath for making all REST calls.